 In 2018, 80 km of the road network between Norway's second largest city Bergen and the capital Oslo, was named "Norway's worst road".
 With 41 fatalities, several hundred injured and constant landslide/avalanche danger, the jury and the public were in no doubt of the verdict.

 A main target of the project is to build a safer and more reliable road and railway between Bergen and Voss.

-In connection with the start-up of the zoning plan for E16 and Vossebanen, the screening report was published for public consultation in 2018.
+In the start-up of the zoning plan for E16 and Vossebanen, the screening report was published for public consultation in 2018.
 The aim of the project is to finalise a proposal for a coherent state zoning plan for a new E16 and Vossebanen Arna–Stanghelle.
 The zoning plan shall be adopted autumn 2020.

 The project is included in the National Transport Plan for 2018–2029.
 Construction is scheduled to start after 2024.
 The total cost for E16 and Vossebanen Arna–Stanghelle is estimated to NOK 25 Billion (road and rail).

 The total distance between Bergen and Voss is 80 km and has approx. 30 old road tunnels.
 Many of the tunnels has a much lower safety level then seen in other tunnels that is upgraded according to the EU regulations for minimum safety level (EU Directive 2004/54/EC on minimum safety requirements for tunnels in the Trans-European Road Network).

 Norway´s response to the EU regulations is to replace these tunnels rather than invest in too expencive upgrades on an old road network.
 Some upgrades have been carried out, but the road network is still very vulnerable and is waiting for a much needed investment.

 The debate now is whether to replace a very vulnerable road network, or delay a much needed safety investment and prioritize major investments along the coast that generate large socio-economic benefits and long-term profitability.